 For me, this looks like researching affordable freezer and pantry options.
 Obviously leftovers, meal-prepped, or freshly made foods would be better, but I don’t always have the energy or the time to do those.

 (My classic move is postponing eating anything “until I work out,” then realizing it’s 1:00 p.m., I’m starving, and there’s no way I’m getting the midday posts up if I attempt to work out and then eat.)

 So, some of the easiest meals I’ve found are below — but readers, I’d love to hear yours!

 My Favorite Frozen Meals for Affordable Warm Workday Lunches

-These are all generally under 350 calories and over 15 grams of protein; I’d supplement all of these with at least an apple.
+These are all generally under 350 calories and more than 15 grams of protein; I’d supplement all of these with at least an apple.
 (But I also tend to have a pre-dinner snack — popcorn, beans with hot sauce, protein bar, etc.)

-Lean Cuisine Vermont Mac & Cheese.
-I always add frozen broccoli, sometimes add chicken if I have it.
+Lean Cuisine Vermont Mac & Cheese: I always add frozen broccoli and sometimes add chicken if I have it.
 They’re always on sale, and you get 18 grams of protein per serving.
 (The other, orange mac has less protein.)

 Obviously there are a lot more — I’ve had a lot of luck taste-wise with foods from Tabatchnick, Red’s, Trader Joe’s, Evol, and others, but finding enough protein to keep me full can be tricky.
 (I tend to avoid Healthy Choice like the plague, so I haven’t tried any of them in years.)
 I’d love to hear what your affordable, easy favorites are!